Bathroom Safety for Seniors: 4 Simple Tips

 Bending and reaching behind to wipe after going to the bathroom can become difficult.

-Toilet tissue aids (like these) make wiping easier for increased independence and dignity as well as improved hygiene.
-Consider using these with moist wipes to even more cleanliness and comfort.
+Toilet tissue aids (like these) make wiping easier, increasing independence and dignity, as well as improving hygiene.
+Consider using these with moist wipes for even more cleanliness and comfort.

 Recommended for you: